 This portable macerator reduces your particle size (eew) to 1/8 inch.

 Weighing just one pound, it's a very popular and reliable waste pump for RV.

 - Run time: 15 minutes (do not go over)

-- Has a remote handheld on/off switch with a 6' wire harness
+- It has a remote handheld on/off switch with a 6 foot wire harness

-- Easy cleanup and storage AND comes with storage case
+- Easy cleanup and storage AND comes with a portable storage case

 - Stainless steel blades so no breakage